geopandas/geopandas/doc/source/docs/user_guide/categorical.rst

     @savefig guerry.png
     guerry.plot("Region");

-You can request a legend using ``legend=True``, which shows one legend item for each unique category, with a handle reflecting the style mapped to the class.
+You can request a legend using ``legend=True``, which shows one legend item for each unique category, with a label reflecting the style mapped to the class.
 Additional keywords to adapt the legend can be passed in a ``legend_kwds`` dictionary.

 .. ipython:: python